 112.03.01 General Traffic Control.
 Maintain the portion of the project used by public traffic, and adequately accommodate through and local traffic.
 The Department's intent is for the traffic control plan and devices to provide the Public a safe and manageable roadway.
-In the event the Contractor feels additional measures are necessary to protect the work, these changes shall be discussed with the Engineer and if agreed upon will be paid at contract bid prices or added by supplemental agreement.
+In the event the Contractor feels additional measures are necessary to protect the work, these shall be at the Contractor's expense unless they are determined to be an omission of the Contract and added by supplemental agreement.
 The Department will be responsible for normal routine maintenance according to Subsection 105.11.